 Can I freeze lasagna?

 Yes, you can freeze lasagna.
-Make sure you place the lasagna in an airtight container and store it for up to two months.
+Make sure you store it in an airtight container and store it for up to two months.

 How can I reheat leftover lasagna?